kubeedge/community/sig-security/joint-review.md

 ## Hands-on review

 The hands-on review is a lightweight review of the project's internal security as well as the current recommendation configuration, deployment, and interaction with regard to security.
 Hands-on reviews are subject to security reviewer availability and expertise.
-They are not intended to serve as an audit or formal assessment and are no gurantee of the actual security of the project.
+They are not intended to serve as an audit or formal assessment and are no guarantee of the actual security of the project.

 **KubeEdge did not receive a hands-on review from TAG-Security.**